ankitwasankar/mftool-java/readme.md

 ### Features
 - Fetch list of all the mutual fund schemes with their scheme-codes.
-- Match string with names of mutual fund list. (useful in auto-suggestion in searches)
+- Match keyword with names of mutual fund list. (useful in auto-suggestion in searches).
+- Fetch historic NAV for the fund.
+- Fetch current NAV.
+- Fetch NAV for specific date.
+- Fetch Fund Details for fund.
 - Returns data in Java Objects.

 ### How to use